mrosseel/vast-automation/README.md

 * do_upsilon.py : only do machine learning detection
 * do_profile.py : do performance profiling on the app (not sure if working)

-TODO:
+##Jupyter usage (deprecated)
+* command: `jupyter notebook list`
+* open browser with the provided url

+## TODO

+- calculate star position
+- new ensemble comparison star calculation?
-- capture upsilon extra data (minimum = period) to identify the main star
+- capture upsilon extra data (minimum = period) to identify the main star?
 - check error column for any stars having error bars > 1%